fasibio/GraphqlDockerProxy/README.md

  ## Let's Start a GraphQL Microservice

- It is imporant to put your microservice in the same network as the proxy (In this example the network is called 'web').
+ It is important to put your microservice in the same network as the proxy (In this example the network is called 'web').
  Now you have to set the following labels:
   - ```gqlProxy.token```: The same token you set in the proxy.
 (In this example 1234)
   - ```gqlProxy.url```: This is the relative path to the proxy running inside the container.
 (For example: :9000/graphql)